-- Associate professor at the Department of Human Science for Education, University of Milano-Bicocca, Milan
+- Full professor of Philosophy of Science at the Department of Human Science for Education, University of Milano-Bicocca, Milan

 - co-founder and director of the RobotiCSS Lab – Laboratory of Robotics for the Cognitive and Social Sciences, University of Milano-Bicocca.

 As a philosopher of science, I primarily work on the methodological foundations of biorobotics, Artificial Intelligence and cognitive science.
 More specifically, I reconstruct and analyze the validity of methodologies involving robots and bionic systems, as well as robots interacting with animals and humans, for the study of living system behaviour and cognition.

 He is authors of several articles in international journals, including Biological Cybernetics, Philosophy of Science, Biology and Philosophy, Minds and Machines, Synthese, History and Philosophy of the Life Sciences, Studies in History and Philosophy of Biological and Biomedical Sciences, Frontiers in Psychology, Frontiers in Bioengineering and Biotechnology, IEEE Robotics and Automation Magazine, Sistemi Intelligenti; of 3 books and several book chapters (including a chapter on Biorobotics in the Springer Handbook of Model-Based Science, edited by L. Magnani e T. Bertolotti, 2017).